Dementia Awareness

 Course Overview

-Dementia is not one condition.
-It is an umbrella term covering more than 200 subtypes, each with different causes, different patterns of progression, and different effects on the individual.
+Dementia isn’t one condition.
+It’s an umbrella term covering more than 200 subtypes, each with different causes, different patterns of progression, and different effects on the individual.
 Alzheimer’s disease is the most common, but vascular dementia, Lewy body dementia, and frontotemporal dementia all present differently and require different responses.
-A care worker who has only ever understood dementia as memory loss is not equipped to recognise or respond to the full range of what they will encounter.
+A care worker who has only ever understood dementia as memory loss isn’t prepared to recognise or respond to the full range of what they’ll encounter.

 This matters because the gaps in understanding cause real harm.
-A person with dementia who asks the same question repeatedly is not being difficult.
-They genuinely do not have the memory of asking it before.
-A person who becomes distressed in a busy communal area is not being challenging.
+A person with dementia who asks the same question repeatedly isn’t being difficult.
+They genuinely don’t have the memory of asking it before.
+A person who becomes distressed in a busy communal area isn’t being challenging.
 Their brain is overwhelmed by sensory input it can no longer filter.
-A person who resists personal care is not being uncooperative.
-They may not understand who is in their room or what is happening to them.
-When staff do not understand this, they respond to the behaviour rather than to what the behaviour is communicating.
-That causes distress to the individual, stress to the care worker, and in the worst cases, unsafe care.
+A person who resists personal care isn’t being uncooperative.
+They may not understand who’s in their room or what’s happening to them.
+When staff don’t understand this, they respond to the behaviour rather than to what the behaviour is communicating.
+That causes distress to the individual, stress to the care worker, and, in the worst cases, unsafe care.

-Dementia Awareness Training gives care staff the knowledge, empathy, and practical understanding to support people living with dementia safely, respectfully, and in a way that is genuinely centred on the individual.
-This is an awareness course.
-It does not cover clinical treatment or specialist dementia interventions.
-It builds the foundational understanding that every member of a care team needs, regardless of their role.
+Dementia Awareness Training gives care staff the knowledge, empathy, and practical understanding to support people living with dementia safely, respectfully, and in a way that’s genuinely centred on the individual.
+This is a foundational awareness course, suitable for every member of a care team regardless of role.
+It reflects current best practice guidance from Dementia UK, the Alzheimer’s Society, and NHS England’s Well Pathway for Dementia, and aligns with CQC expectations under Regulation 9: Person-Centred Care and Regulation 10: Dignity and Respect.

 Course Details

-- Duration: Half day or full day, depending on requirements
+- Duration: Half day (3 to 4 hours) or full day (6 hours), depending on group needs

-- Refresher: Every 1 to 3 years, or sooner following changes to guidance, workplace practice, or care needs
+- Validity: No formal expiry.
+Refresher is recommended every 1 to 3 years, or sooner following changes to guidance, workplace practice, or care needs.

 Who This Course Is For

-This course is right for anyone who supports, works alongside, or makes decisions affecting people living with dementia, including:
+This course is right for anyone who supports, works alongside, or makes decisions affecting people living with dementia.

 - Care assistants and support workers in care homes, supported living, and domiciliary care